Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Discussion

-\item \textbf{Towards fully automation with advanced framework} The success of \chimera stems from LLM capabilities, yet it still falls short of realistic and intelligent simulation.
+\item \textbf{Towards Fully Automation with Advanced Simulation} The success of \chimera stems from LLM capabilities, yet it still falls short of realistic and intelligent simulation.
 Building threat environments and attack workflows remains manual.
-We urgently need advanced LLM-powered automation, such as threat-environment generation, personality-aware agent simulation, and autonomous penetration testing, to reduce manual work and enable smarter, scalable simulations.
+We urgently need advanced LLM-powered automation, such as threat-environment generation, personality-aware agent simulation, and autonomous penetration testing, to reduce manual work and enable intelligent simulations.

 \end{itemize}